kongo2002/eventuate-chaos/README.md

 This is very early work in progress on chaos testing utilities for [Eventuate][eventuate] and [Apache Cassandra](http://cassandra.apache.org/).
-They support running Cassandra clusters and Eventuate applications with [Docker][docker] and using [blockade][blockade] to easily generate failures like stopping and restarting of containers and introducing network failures as partitions, packet loss and slow connections.
+They support running Cassandra clusters and Eventuate applications with [Docker][docker] and using [blockade][blockade] to easily generate failures like stopping and restarting of containers and introducing network failures such as partitions, packet loss and slow connections.

-This repository can be seen as a toolkit or collection of utilities you can use to test your [eventuate][eventuate] applications.
+This repository can be seen as a toolkit or collection of utilities which you can use to test your [eventuate][eventuate] applications.
 Moreover we are going to describe an examplary test setup that gives an introduction into these tools and serves as a blueprint to build your own more complex test scenarios.

 ##### Blockade